§ 05 · Read

 • Password: admin-dev-password (set in services/witness/.env — change it for any non-dev use)

 After login you land on the asset map.
-The witness can populate its asset database two ways: by capturing live network traffic (requires admin privileges and a network interface to listen on), or by replaying a PCAP file.
+The data source can be populated two ways: by capturing live network traffic, or by replaying a sample capture.
 The fastest demo path is replay.

 1. Click New Scan in the top-right of the assets page.